pandyaved98/carbon/README.md

 ## Introduction

 A code snippet designer.
 Focused on running locally and offline.
+Based on [Carbon](/carbon-app/carbon).

 ## Usage